Looking for fairy tale castles to visit? Here are the best castles in France that you should add to your list of places to visit.

 A quick tip: In this article, you will come across French words like “Chateau” and “Chateaux”.
 They mean the same thing “castle”, except that Chateaux is just the plural of Chateau.

-But before we look at some of the castles to visit in France, here are some of the practical information to know before you visit.
+But before we look at the best castles to visit in France, here are some of the practical information to help you plan a trip to France.

 Tips for visiting castles in France